pedrokehl/merchants-guide-to-the-galaxy/README.md

 npm test
 ```

+After you run the tests, a coverage report will be generated.
+You can check it opening the path **_{PROJECT_PATH}/coverage/lcov-report/index.html_** in a browser.

 # Description

 You decided to give up on earth after the latest financial collapse left 99.99% of the earth's